hrubiak/16-ID-B/docs/source/operations/item_002_epics_interface.rst

 Start Laser Heating EPICS/MEDM user interface
 ---------------------------------------------

+.. note:: MobaXterm program should be started or runnning in the background before opening the MEDM interface, otherwise
+          the interface will not start.

 On the Windows desktop of the control computer, users will find a shortcut named ``16idb MEDM``.

 Alternatively, the MEDM can be started manually: